Heat conductive and exchanger coating series

-This CP PHENOLICS® coating prevents corrosion, fouling and incrustation in the tubes, therefor operational costs are reduced.
-The heat conductivity remains constant with the result of better efficiency and allows a simple cleaning process.
+To improve the protection of a heat exchanger and its tube, CP Phenolics offers a specially developed heat conductive coating series.
+This coating prevents corrosion, fouling, and incrustation in the tubes.
+Consequently, by applying the coating on a heat exchanger tube, optimal protection is guaranteed, and operational costs are reduced.
+The heat conductivity remains constant with the result of better efficiency and allows for a simple cleaning process.

-Treatment of the shell tube with CP PHENOLICS® coating will lead to:
+Treatment a heat exchanger’s shell tube with a CP Phenolics® coating will lead to:

-- Low resistance coefficient (max. flow through the tubes)
+- Low resistance coefficient (maximum flow through the tubes)

 - Optimal heat transfer